pism/pism/doc/sphinx/verification.rst

 The last two runs require a supercomputer!
 In fact the :math:`361\times 361\times 361` run involves more than :math:`100` million unknowns, updated at each of millions of time steps.
 Appropriate use of parallelism (``mpiexec -n NN pismv``) and of the ``-skip`` modification to adaptive timestepping accelerates such fine-grid runs; see section :ref:`sec-adapt`.

 Figures :numref:`fig-thickerrsB` through :numref:`fig-velerrsI` show a sampling of the results of verifying PISM using the tests described above.
-These figures were produced automatically using Python scripts ``test/vfnow.py`` } and ``test/vnreport.py``.} See subsection :ref:`sec-scripts`.
+These figures were produced automatically using Python scripts ``test/vfnow.py`` } and ``test/vnreport.py``.} See section :ref:`sec-scripts`.

 These figures *do not* show outstanding rates of convergence, relative to textbook partial differential equation examples.
 For the errors in tests B and G, see the discussion of free margin shape in [BLKCB]_.
 For the errors in test I, the exact continuum solution is not very smooth at the free boundary [SchoofStream]_.